Fruit Leather: Preserving & Snacks

 - Kitchen scissors

 - Combine the black currants and maple syrup in a saucepan and cook on medium-low heat for about 2 hours, stirring occasionally and adjusting heat if sticking occurs, until the fruit is somewhat broken down and the mixture has thickened.
-The volume will have reduced by about half in the pan, and the mixture will weigh 18-22 ounces.
+The volume will have been reduced by about half in the pan, and the mixture will weigh 18-22 ounces.

 - Allow to cool slightly, then use the rubber spatula to scrape all of the mixture into the sieve placed over a bowl.
 Use the rubber spatula to continuously push the mixture across the sieve screen, forcing the juice and finer pulp through the screen.

-- This step takes awhile.
+- This step takes a while.